Skip to main content

 For details on the anonymous phase — what’s captured, how visitor IDs work, and company enrichment — see Website Visitors.

-Entities and relationships
+Complete customer profiles and relationships

 • Visitors — Anonymous browsing sessions, identified by visitor ID or device fingerprint